Experience Skåne's diverse countryside

 Trek Söderåsen’s lush woods

 The ancient Söderåsen ridge is 150 million years old.
-This is an area of enchanting virgin forests, secretive dark waters and steep slopes.
+This is an area of enchanting forests, dark waters and steep slopes.

 Couple walking on a beach with a forest adjacent to them